borentaylor05/apify/README.md

 Apify is a very small Ruby gem meant to simplify the retrieval of nested objects for use in JSON APIs.

+> *** Needs Improvement: This is currently not scalable and is only suitable for development in its current state.
+For example, say a user has 1000 posts.
+All of those posts will be returned in a call to user.apify.
+The next version will set a limit on the number of responses for has many associations.

 ## Installation
   - Add gem to Gemfile
 ```ruby